dwwaite/dpr_simulator/README.md

 Usage: dpr_simulator [OPTIONS] --output <OUTPUT FILE>

 Options:
+  -a, --ac-targets <AC TARGETS>...
+          Space-delimited AC values to test against (default 12, 14, 16, 18, 20) [default: 12 14 16 18 20]
   -t, --to-hit <TO HIT>...
-          To-Hit modifier, one or one per attack to be made -a, --ac-targets <AC TARGETS>...
+          To-Hit modifier, one or one per attack to be made -w, --weapon-details <WEAPON DETAILS>...
-          Space-delimited AC values to test against (default 12, 14, 16, 18, 20) [default: 12 14 16 18 20]
-  -w, --weapon-details <WEAPON DETAILS>...
           Details of each attack to be made in the form 1d8+5 -o, --output <OUTPUT FILE>
           Path to save results (Apache parquet format) -n, --number-turns <NUMBER TURNS>
-          Number of turns to simulate (default 1,000,000) [default: 1000000] --use-pf2e-criticals
+          Number of turns to simulate (default 1,000,000) [default: 1000000] --n-threads <N THREADS>
+          Number of threads for running in multi-threaded mode (optional) --use-pf2e-criticals
           Use Pathfinder 2e rules for critical hits and damage calculation (default: False) -h, --help